 To enable the two-factor authentication service, choose the service type you want to use from Google Authenticator or OATH Toolkit in the Two-Factor Authentication box, as shown in Figure 72.
-Click the Apply button.

-To configure the two-factor authentication for a user, see Chapter 6.4 Two-Factor Authentication.
+To configure the two-factor authentication for a user, see Chapter 5.4 Two-Factor Authentication.